Oxygen-induced Fe surface segregation at the $L1_0$-FePd(001)/graphene heterointerface for spintronics devices: a first-principles study: Results and discussion

 \subsection{Effect of surface oxidation}

-In Sec.~\ref{sec:fepd_surface}, we discusses the stability of FePd/Gr in a vacuum and suggest that the formation of Fe-terminated surfaces is unlikely under such conditions.
+In the previous section, we discussed the stability of FePd/Gr in a vacuum and suggested that the formation of Fe-terminated surfaces is unlikely under such conditions.
 Next, we additionally explore the effect of surface oxidation as a potential mechanism for forming Fe-terminated surfaces.
 Under the experimental conditions, FePd samples were fabricated using the sputtering method \cite{naganuma2020perpendicular,naganuma2022unveiling}, and the surface was exposed to an oxygen atmosphere before the deposition of graphene by CVD.
 To investigate the effect of oxygen, we performed X-ray photoelectron spectroscopy (XPS) measurements on FePd samples.
-XPS spectra were obtained using a Mg-$K\alpha$ X-ray source ($h\nu = 1253.6$~eV), for which photoelectrons were collected using a Gammadata Scienta SES-100 hemispherical analyzer in transmission mode.
+XPS spectra were obtained using a Mg-$K\alpha$ X-ray source ($h\nu = 1253.6$~eV); photoelectrons were collected using a Gammadata Scienta SES-100 hemispherical analyzer in transmission mode.
 The measurements were conducted at room temperature at a base pressure of approximately $1.0 \times 10^{-7}$~Pa.

 Figure~\ref{fig:xps_spectra} presents the schematic of the experimental setup and results of XPS measurement at Fe~$2p$ and Pd~$3d$ peaks.
-We compared the spectra of samples immediately after fabrication (labeled "As-grown") and after one week of oxidation in the air (labeled "Oxidized").
-The samples under the latter condition closely resembles the samples used in prior FePd/Gr fabrication\cite{naganuma2020perpendicular,naganuma2022unveiling}.
-In Fig.~\ref{fig:xps_spectra}(b), the Fe~$2p$ core-level spectrum indicates the increase in the intensity of the FeO$_x$ peak in the oxidized sample; it indicates the existence of bonding between Fe and O. In Fig.~\ref{fig:xps_spectra}(c), it can be observed that Pd atoms are less susceptible to oxidation under the same conditions compared than Fe atoms.
+We compared the spectra of samples immediately after fabrication (labeled ``As-grown'') and after one week of oxidation in the air (labeled "Oxidized").
+The samples under the latter condition closely resemble the samples used in prior FePd/Gr fabrication\cite{naganuma2020perpendicular,naganuma2022unveiling}.
+In Fig.~\ref{fig:xps_spectra}(b), the Fe~$2p$ core-level spectrum indicates the increase in the intensity of the FeO$_x$ peak in the oxidized sample; it indicates the existence of bonding between Fe and O. In Fig.~\ref{fig:xps_spectra}(c), it can be observed that Pd atoms are less susceptible to oxidation under the same conditions compared with Fe atoms.
+This selective oxidation of Fe over the noble-metal component agrees with previous XPS studies of FePt nanoparticles and thin films \cite{han2009fe} as well as with the oxidation-induced segregation of FeO observed on Pd--Fe alloy surfaces \cite{li2020oxidation}.